AngelGonePro/spatial-audio/README.md

 <br>

-For `full-mixer-use-this-one` their no need for the info below.
+For `full-mixer-use-this-one` theirs no need for the info below.

 ---